isabella232/js-node-callbacks/readme.md

 app.listen(port);
 ```

 Nothing strange here, just some basic express setup of an app.
-Note that now we don't respond to anything, yet.
-Create a folder and call it routes and add a file sinch.js to it.
+Note that now we don't respond to anything...yet.
+Create a folder and call it **routes** and add a file called **sinch.js** to it.
 This will be our route to handle posts from the sinch backend.

 **sinch.js**

 ```javascript
 // add requires
 var express = require('express');